Flores and Eastward Roads Roundabout Project

 Why is the intersection being relocated?

 A traffic impact study and traffic modelling undertaken during the design process concluded a three-leg roundabout at the existing intersection would result in unacceptable levels of vehicle queues lengths due to proposed development in the area and the City’s predicted population growth.
 Therefore, a four-leg roundabout which includes Alexander Street was designed.
-The alternative location will meet the short and long term safety requirements and capacity needs of the City.
+The alternative location also meets the short and long term safety requirements and capacity needs of the City.

 How many trees will need to be removed as part of the project?